-The sale of mutual funds and the issuance of advertisements, invitations or documents in relation to collective investment schemes which contain an invitation to acquire an interest are subject to Hong Kong securities laws administered by the Securities and Futures Commission.
-The sale of pension fund products is subject to the supervision of the Mandatory Provident Fund Schemes Authority.
+Investment managers and distributors in Hong Kong, including Manulife Investment Management (Hong Kong) Limited (entity and staff), and the sale of mutual funds and the issuance of advertisements, invitations or documents in relation to collective investment schemes which contain an invitation to acquire an interest (products and selling) are highly regulated and are subject to Hong Kong securities laws as administered by the Securities and Futures Commission.
+The sale of pension fund products by the Manulife Provident Funds Trust Company Limited (including the management thereof by Manulife Investment Management (Hong Kong) Limited) is subject to the supervision of the Mandatory Provident Fund Schemes Authority.
 The sales of long term insurance policies, investment-linked assurance, group life and health products and Qualifying Deferred Annuity Products (QDAP) are subject to the supervision of the IA.
 The sale of Voluntary Health Insurance Scheme (VHIS) products is subject to the regulatory scrutiny of the Food and Health Bureau of the Hong Kong Government.
+Manulife (International) Limited also conducts long term insurance business in the Macao Special Administrative Region and is regulated by the Monetary Authority of Macao.